nirjharb/nirjharb/README.md

 - **Vulnerability mitigation**: Championing vulnerability management, I empower the engineering team with precise, swift mitigation steps to ensure robust security.
 - **Compliance**: Pioneer in “Shift-left security” and drive adherence to industry-standard compliances like ISO 27001, ISO 27701, GDPR, and PCI-DSS.
-- **Reduce manual regression efforts**: Specialize in slashing man-days to minutes through cutting-edge automation.
+- **Reduce manual regression efforts**: Specialise in slashing man-days to minutes through cutting-edge automation.

 ---